mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Submit two files.
 The first will be a copy of the modified firmware (named HelloCode.txt) and the second will be a screen capture (named LightBlue3.jpg) of your phone running LightBlue and showing your name in the hello greeting.

 ### Part 3.
 Using Node RED to act as a gateway device

+In Parts 1 and 2 we used LightBlue as the central device.
+In Part 3, we will use a Node-RED node to behave as a central device.

 0. Restore the firmware to its original state.
 That is, remove the code that we used to generate a personalized greeting over BLE.
 We are back to generating random temperature values.